 Supermarkets have been dragged into the firing line of Labour’s promise to raise business rates for online giants, with 1,900 superstores and hypermarkets facing a tax hike.

-Draft legislation introduced to the Commons last week paved the way for business rates to be lowered from 2026 for smaller retail, hospitality and leisure properties with a rateable value of under £500,000.
+Draft legislation last week paved the way for business rates to be lowered from 2026 for smaller retail, hospitality and leisure properties with a rateable value of under £500,000.
 The discount is to be paid for by increasing business rates across all sectors for properties with a rateable value of £500,000 or more, on a per property basis.
 The new rates are to be set in next year’s budget.

 The Treasury has claimed the higher rate will affect only the most valuable 1% of business properties while the lower one will boost high streets.